ajojothepineapple/shortestPathGraph/README.md

 Test 14: Should paint the path on top of the map done in Test 14 in blue, which is basically goes as follows: Center node - Most Southern Node - Node to immediately to the West of the most Southern Node - Center Node - Most Western Node - Node The the South of the Most Western Node - Node to the South of the Previous Node - Center Node.
 The output is written to "output_test_path.png" and needs visual confirmation as a test.

 **Dijkstra**

-Test 15: checks that shortest distance is 7 on specified 6 node graph.
+Test 15: Checks that shortest distance is 7 on specified 6 node graph.

-Test 16: checks the that the algorithm returns the correct shortest path nodes on the same adjacency matrix as above.
+Test 16: Checks the that the algorithm returns the correct shortest path nodes on the same adjacency matrix as above.